lintrule/lintrule/rules/no-bugs.md

 include: ["**/**.ts"]
 ---

-In my Deno project, avoid obvious syntax errors and other bugs
+Fail if you see obvious instances of:

+- infinite loops
+- syntax errors